One of the most valuable things you can do to propel your small business to success is establishing credit.

 If you want the best rates, access to loans, and potential for partnership with prominent businesses, establishing credit is a must!

 Financing helps keep things moving in the world of business — even for small businesses.

-Establishing your credit history as a small business, though, isn’t always easy.
+Establishing your credit history as a small business, though, isn’t always easy and can cause a lot of frustration for business owners.
 Indeed, it can be difficult, and you may have to even put your personal credit on the line for your business.

 Once you have figured out a business structure (an accountant can be valuable in assessing your needs now, and the possibilities for the future), you need to apply for an Employer Identification Number from the IRS.

 Your EIN is your tax ID that shows that you are reporting as a business.
 Additionally, you won’t be able to open a business bank account without one.